-pronounced in participants who donated blood during the winter months than during the sunnier months.
-A single measurement of 25(OH) vitamin D may not reflect longterm vitamin D status; however in a steady state context, it represents the past several weeks to several months of exposure, and is known to display seasonal variability (61).
-Subjects with high vitamin D concentrations during the sunny months may have either high or low vitamin D concentrations during the winter months, whereas those with high 25(OH) vitamin D during the winter months may have consistently greater vitamin D status throughout the year, regardless of season (60).
+Our results along with results of other studies (60), suggest a seasonal effect, with cancer associations being more pronounced in participants who donated blood during the winter months than during the sunnier months.
+A single measurement of 25(OH) vitamin D may not reflect long-term vitamin D status; however in a steady state context, it represents the past several weeks to several months of exposure, and is known to display seasonal variability (61).
+Subjects with high vitamin D concentrations during the sunny months may have either high or low vitamin D concentrations during the winter months, while those with high 25(OH) vitamin D during the winter months may have consistently higher vitamin D status throughout the year, regardless of season (60).
 In other words, subjects who have high vitamin D concentrations in summer may more likely be misclassified as having high concentrations during other seasons.
 Although speculative, this could possibly explain the stronger associations among subjects who provided blood in the winter.

 The nested case-control study in ATBC cohort, however, does have a number of epidemiologic design strengths.
-It is a prospective study with vitamin D status being assessed up to 16 years before cancer diagnosis, thereby reducing the influence of reverse causality.
+It is a prospective study with vitamin D status being assessed up to 16 years prior to cancer diagnosis, thereby reducing the influence of reverse causality.
 The measurement of serum 25(OH) vitamin D concentrations reflects internal dose and status which encompasses cutaneous production of the vitamin and is considered superior to vitamin D intake alone or exogenous predictors of vitamin D status.
-Technicians of an experienced lab measured serum vitamin D_2 and D_3 on our study samples using a radioimmunoassay (RIA, DiaSorin, Inc., Stillwater, MN) (52) and our blinded quality control have similar reliability to others reported in the literature (62, 63).
+An experienced lab measured serum vitamin D_2 and D_3 on our study samples using a radioimmunoassay (RIA, DiaSorin, Inc., Stillwater, MN)(52) and our blinded QC have similar reliability to others reported in the literature (62;63).
 The direction of our results is similar to that observed for digestive cancers (including pancreatic cancer), other than colorectal cancer in a recent prospective study conducted in the Third National Health and Nutrition Education Examination Survey (64).
 In addition, in an earlier nested case-control study conducted in the ATBC cohort, 25(OH) vitamin D was inversely associated with colorectal cancer, particularly distal colorectal cancer (65), a direction similar to that of other studies (66).
 These observations lend external validity to association studies of 25(OH) vitamin D in the ATBC cohort.